Department of Foreign Languages and Literature

 Serbian-Hungarian bilingual education

-Research activities:
+Research areas:

 • Bilingual studies, bilingualism in early childhood, CLIL teaching methods